gauravacad/RISCV-Reference_SOC_TapeOut_Program_IITGN-VSD/README.md

 The program focuses on hands-on chip design using open-source tools like: Yosys (logic synthesis), OpenROAD/OpenLane (place & route), Magic/KLayout (layout & DRC/LVS checks), with SkyWater 130nm PDK (open-source process design kit)
 The repository is created as Weekly assignment given under the umberella for RISCV-Reference SOC TapeOut program for 10 weeks.

-## 🧐 Now, let's us see the individual term one by one to #🧠-💭think how the Program is being formulated and floated
+## 🧐 Now, let's us see the individual term one by one to 🧠#Ananlyse - 💭 #Think  using which the Program is formulated for us.
 <p align="justify">

 <table>